 Perhaps the German-American existentialist Paul Tillich has a clue.

 So do we pack up and go home?
 Absolutely not.
 Courage, said Tillich, was key and this was the ability to live bravely, intelligently and determinedly amidst this near-overpowering confusion, doubt and uncertainty.
 Facing our deepest anxieties, he pointed out, might take the heat out of them a little.
 By facing our anxious fear, the background noise of modern life, we see that errors of judgment are common and we can live through them.
-We see that ultimate answers may not ever arrive, but we can still enjoy the cricket, love our kids, read great literature, help someone in need and work a satisfying job – remember he is talking about people living in modern industrialised nations (like Germany and the United States) and he may have changed the suggestion if he were writing to a different audience.
+We see that ultimate answers may not ever arrive, but we can still enjoy the cricket, love our kids, read great literature, help someone in need and be satisfied in teaching classes – remember he is talking about people living in modern industrialised nations (like Germany and the United States) and he may have changed the suggestion if he were writing to a different audience.

 Education is dead